 The Sinis Peninsula is beautiful, wild, and unspoiled.
 It’s also an easy 30-minute drive west of Oristano, so it’s easy to visit with other best places to visit in Sardinia.

 On the way, you’ll pass Cabras Lagoon.
 As well as being scenic and peaceful in its own right, the lagoon is also home to a large number of flamingos.
-It’s definitely worth making a detour to see these amazing birds on your way out to Sinis.
+It’s worth making a detour to see these amazing birds on your way out to Sinis.

 Once you get onto the main Sinis peninsula, keep going south until you reach the little hamlet of San Giovanni di Sinis, at the end of the road.
 There’s an incredible beach just past the car park on the right-hand side as you walk towards the end of the peninsula.